shannonhochkins/ha-component-kit/README.md

   npm create hakit@latest
 ```

-Or, if you want to install manually:
+Or, if you want to install manually on an existing project:
 ```
   npm install @hakit/core @hakit/components
 ```